ariebovenberg/ariebovenberg.github.io/_posts/2024-10-07-still-use-init-py.md

 If you've ever googled the question
-"Why do Python packages have empty ``__init__.py`` files?", you could get the mistaken impression that they're required to mark a directory as a Python package.
+"Why do Python packages have empty ``__init__.py`` files?", you could get the idea that they're required to mark a directory as a Python package.
-This is actually a common misconception—they've been optional since Python 3.3!
+This is a common misconception—they've been optional since Python 3.3!
 Why then, do most Python projects still have them?

 ## What are these files again?

-`__init__.py` files are used to mark directories on as Python packages.
+`__init__.py` files are used to mark directories as Python packages.
 For example, a file structure like this:

 ```